PolyArch/cs259/hws/hw3.md

 For this, you should read the description of FSUBR provided in the manual on x87 instructions.
 Note that there are equivalently two versions of FSUB:
 FSUB1 and FSUB2.
 Remember that x87 has a stack of operands st(0) is the head of the stack...
-*To be honest, even if you don't figure out the difference, you can still do the rest of the assignment through pattern matching/trial and error.  *
+*Even if you don't figure out the difference, you can still do the rest of the assignment through pattern matching/trial and error.*

 2. Now, notice the three places in which the placeholder ```fsubr()``` appears in the file x87.isa.
    Replace the currently appearing statements with ones similar to those